Edem Umerov

 Duke Bluebeard (Duke Bluebeard’s Castle)

-The singer’s repertoire also includes the roles of Eugene Onegin (Eugene Onegin), Columbus (Alexander Smelkov’s Fifth Journey of Christopher Columbus) and Geronimo (Il matrimonio segreto).
+The singer’s repertoire also includes the roles of Eugene Onegin (eponymous opera), Columbus (Alexander Smelkov’s Fifth Journey of Christopher Columbus) and Geronimo (Il matrimonio segreto).

-Together with the Mariinsky Opera Company he has toured to Great Britain (the Real Opera House, Covent Garden), Italy (La Scala, Ravenna Festival), Spain (the Teatro Real), Germany (Baden-Baden) and Israel.
+Together with the Mariinsky Opera Company he has toured to Great Britain (Royal Opera House, Covent Garden), Italy (Teatro alla Scala, Ravenna Festival), Spain (Teatro Real), Germany (Festspielhaus Baden-Baden) and Israel.

 Any use or copying of site materials, design elements or layout is forbidden without the permission of the rightholder.